The recent death of the world’s heaviest woman highlights the health problems faced by obese people even when they’re losing significant weight.

 Other options for addressing obesity include the Obalon balloon, which is filled with gas and occupies space in the stomach, and vBloc, a pacemaker-like device that’s surgically implanted and blocks the vagus nerve, which triggers hunger.

 Medication can also be effective.
-Examples include hunger-suppressing phentermine (Adipex-P), liraglutide (Saxenda) to make people feel fuller, and lorcaserin (Belviq), another drug that increases feelings of satiety.
+Examples include hunger-suppressing phentermine (Adipex-P) and liraglutide (Saxenda) to make people feel fuller.
 While topiramate (Topamax) is approved to treat migraines, it may also be prescribed off-label to control binge eating.

 Related health problems